functionalprogrammingstrategies/functionalprogrammingstrategies/src/pages/indexed-types/conclusions.md

 The earliest reference I've found to phantom types is @10.1145/331960.331977.

-The majority of research on generalized algebraic data types focuses on type checking and inference algorithms, which is not so relevant to the working programmer.
+The majority of research on generalized algebraic data types (indexed data) focuses on type checking and inference algorithms, which is not so relevant to the working programmer.
 @10.1145/1708016.1708024 is not different in this respect, but it does have a particularly clear breakdown of how GADTs are used in the most common case.